 It is important to emphasize to your child that he or she must be honest when reporting symptoms.
 Your child may feel pressured from coaches or friends to get back to “normal” quickly and return to practice or social events.
 However, your role as parent is to enforce rest and reduce brain stimulation during your child’s recovery.

-One easy way to communicate with both your doctor and your school about your child’s condition is this handy concussion symptom wheel.
+One easy way to communicate with both your doctor and your school about your child’s condition is this concussion symptom wheel.
 It’s designed to allow your provider to easily identify the symptoms your child is experiencing and indicate to school staff how they can best help transition your child back into the classroom.

 Phase 1: Days 0-5 post injury*

 - Sports and school restricted as much as possible

 - Symptoms are on the decline, weaning off medications